Blood pH Level Is A Key Pointer To Ill Heath

 You will never achieve optimum health in an acidic environment.

 Also, when the body is in this condition, it will lose much of its ability to rid itself of toxins.
-This will increase the chance of forcing you to rely on antibiotics.
-This will increase the chance of forcing you to rely on even more antibiotics and expose you to greater risk of nightmarish “superbugs” (a strain of bacteria that has become resistant to antibiotic drugs).
+This will increase the chance of forcing you to rely on antibiotics and expose you to greater risk of nightmarish “superbugs” (a strain of bacteria that has become resistant to antibiotic drugs).

 So Let’s Do Something About This Problem